ejngotho1/Maspping_Earthquakes/README.md

 The earthquake data and tectonic plate data displayed on the map when the page loads.
 Image with JavaScript & HTML Code below.

-Code and Image

-// COLUMBIA ENGINEERING // By Emmanuel Martinez // Module 13

   // Then add the tectonicplates layer to the map. tectonicPlates.addTo(map);